 What if the conditions are more favourable than benchmark conditions?

-Favourable conditions produce negative wWatts.
-For example a headwind would perhaps produce 10 wWatt% meaning 10% more power was required.
-However a tailwind would produce a negative such as -10 wWatts% meaning 10% fewer Watts were required to match the pace of the benchmark.
+Favourable conditions produce a negative Weather Impact™.
+For example, a headwind would perhaps produce +10% Weather Impact™.
+However a tailwind would produce a negative such as -10% Weather Impact™.

 wImpact% is a Premium Metric.
 Learn more about Premium here, myWindsock Premium.